Elementary school teacher arrested for selling marijuana out of her home in Citrus County

-An elementary school teacher in Citrus County was arrested after deputies say she was selling marijuana out of her home.
+An elementary school teacher in Citrus County, Florida was arrested after deputies say she was selling marijuana out of her home.

 55-year-old Kimberly Hellenburg is a teacher at Pleasant Grove Elementary School and was investigation for several weeks.